-Pros & Cons List of Online Activity Platforms Options for Older Adults
+Pros & Cons List on Virtual Activity Options for Older Adults and Seniors

 The most efficient answer to these issues is using online activity and entertainment resources.
 Providing virtual socialization and online wellness programs allows seniors to stay healthy without the risk in-person socialization can bring.